ChristopherDalziel/CD-Website/README.md

 ![Alt text](/Docs/contact.png "Optional Title")

 ## Mobile home page
-I ran into some issues with the menu display at mobile output (600px) where the font was crashing into the background image and it became hard to read, I decided to go for a drop down menu on the home screen so I coould continue to have an impactful home screen and a menu that functioned correctly and was visable to the user.
+To compensate for a smaller screen size on mobiles (600px) I decided to add a drop down menu instead of my normal navigation menu (only on the home screen) to no distort any image that was placed on the background and not risk the user not been able to effectively read or access the menu.
+On screen sizes larger than this I effectively used a text shadow on the links, but this was ineffective on a mobile screen as it appeared almost invisible to the user.

 ### Wireframe
 ![Alt text](/Docs/mobile-home-page.png "Optional Title")
 ### Final